SimGriff/bookworm-project3/README.md

     1. As a registered user, I want to be able to login and logout of the site.
     2. As a registered user, I want to be able to search for books.
     3. As a registered user, I want to be able to add books.
-    4. As a registered user, I want to be able to view all books that I have added to _‘My Library’_.
+    4. As a registered user, I want to be able to view all books that I have added on my profile page.
     5. As a registered user, I want to be able to write reviews about any book.
     6. As a registered user, I want to be able to edit my books and my reviews.
-    7. As a registered user, I want to be able to delete my books and my reviews.
+    7. As a registered user, I want to be able to delete my books.
     8. As a registered user, I should not be able to delete or edit other user’s books.

 - Site Admin
     1. As the site owner, I want to be able to add books.
     2. As the site owner, I want to be able to edit any book.
     3. As the site owner, I want to be able to delete any book.
-    4. As the site owner, I want to be able to add a review.
-    5. As the site owner, I want to be able to edit any review.
-    6. As the site owner, I want to be able to delete any review.
     7. As the site owner, I want to be able to add a genre.
     8. As the site owner, I want to be able to edit a genre.
     9. As the site owner, I want to be able to delete a genre.
     10. As the site owner, I want to be able to reset a user’s password.
     11. As the site owner, I want to be able to delete a user’s account.

 ---
 ## Features